-The 94th Annual Academy Awards will take place on Sunday, March 27 and honor the best in film over the past year.
-Amy Schumer, Regina Hall and Wanda Sykes will host the star-studded ceremony, where over 20 films are nominated across nearly two dozen categories.
-The Power of the Dog led the pack with 12 total nominations, including in the coveted Best Picture category.
-Since we’re living in the streaming age of film/television, all the Oscar-nominated movies are available to stream from home.
+The 95th Annual Academy Awards will take place on Sunday, March 12 and honor the best in film over the past year.
+For the third time, Jimmy Kimmel will host the star-studded ceremony, where countless beloved films are nominated across all the major categories.
+Everything Everywhere All At Once led the pack with 11 total nominations, including in the coveted Best Picture category.
+Since we’re living in the streaming age of film/television, most of the 2023 Oscar-nominated movies are available to stream from home.
+Some films, including Avatar: The Way of Water, Babylon, and The Whale, still can only be seen in theaters, as of the time of publishing this story.
 The countdown is on to watch this year’s nominated projects before the ceremony airs on ABC.
 Here’s how to do it.